LiYangWang95/liyangwang95.github.io/projects.md

       </th>
       <th
         class = "textColumn">
-            “Sleep Data Visualization Tool” is a tool aimed to visualize sleep data and provide a user-friendly interface for data manipulation.
-The tool can be further used in the field of diagnosing diseases that caused sleeping disorders, and assisting medical professions to solve the patients' symptoms.
+            “Data Visualization Tool” is a tool aimed to visualize specific data and provide a user-friendly interface for data manipulation.
+The tool can be further used in the related field for assisting medical professions to solve the patients' symptoms.
       </th>
     </tr>
   </table>